 Strong potential for earned media

-Brands can realize ambitious ideas through FOOH at relatively low cost while generating significant attention through social media amplification.
+Brands can realise ambitious ideas through FOOH at relatively low cost while generating significant attention through social media amplification.
 Elaborate stunts can be simulated digitally without the logistical expenses of real installations, location fees or permits.
 Successful clips can reach millions of viewers online.
 Although CGI campaigns do not generate physical impressions on the street, they create high visibility through online views.

 The reach generated this way counts as earned media.
 The associated KPI, the Earned Media Value (EMV), measures how much unpaid attention a campaign receives through likes, comments and shares that do not require paid promotion.